Racial & Anti-bias Learning with Young Children Training Course

 Overview of the Program

-Rokeby Museum is offering a racial learning and anti-bias training course for early childhood professionals.
+Rokeby Museum offers early childhood professionals a racial learning and anti-bias training course.
 The course is free.
-Applicants must be current educators working with children ages three to five in a regulated childcare organization.
+Applicants must be current educators or administrators working in a regulated childcare organization that serves children ages three to five.
 Teachers will receive twenty-seven professional development hours and a certificate of completion.
 Learning aligns with NAEYC standards and the work of anti-bias leaders Louise Derman-Sparks, Debbie LeeKeenan, John Nimmo, and others.

 Program Description